shaniWhite/WebGL-Basketball-Court/README.md

 - Initial camera positioned for court overview
 - Orbit camera controls (toggle with **O** key)

+## Additional features
+- More detailed court markings- Painted key area rectangles and free point line

 ## Known Issues or Limitations

-- No physics or interactive ball movement — this will be implemented in HW6.
-- No scoreboard logic yet (UI placeholder only).
-- No crowd or stadium environment.
+- The basketball uses a texture-mapped image for its visual design, not a procedurally generated or animated mesh

 ## External Assets Used